CourseReps/ECEN689-Fall2018/Tutorials/tutorial_code.md

 The granularity of function decomposition can be divided in three parts.

-A.	*Low-level functions* — the most basic functions that cannot be further decomposed.
+(i)	*Low-level functions* — the most basic functions that cannot be further decomposed.
 These are the functions which would find place in any data science task, example: computing MSE or Z score of data.

-B.	*Medium-level functions* — a function that uses one or more low-level functions and/or other medium-level functions to perform the task.
+(ii) *Medium-level functions* — a function that uses one or more low-level functions and/or other medium-level functions to perform the task.
 For example, remove outliers function would use compute Z-score function to remove the outliers by only retaining data within certain bounds or an error function that uses RMSE function.

-C.	*High-level functions* — a function that uses one or more of medium-level functions and/or low-level functions to perform its task.
+(iii) *High-level functions* — a function that uses one or more of medium-level functions and/or low-level functions to perform its task.
 For example, model training function can use several functions such as function to get randomly sampled data, a model scoring function, a metric function, etc.

 Step 2.
 Group these functions into modules (Jupyter notebooks/python files) based on its usability.